aosabook/500lines/data-store/chapter.md

 explain the problem and get some feedback.
 Within a few minutes of talking, I had figured out the problem: the program was too big, and had encroached into video memory.
-Clearing the screen truncated the program, and the sparkles were artifacts of Applesoft BASIC's characteristic of storing program state in RAM just above the end of the program.
+Clearing the screen truncated the program, and the sparkles were artifacts of Applesoft BASIC's behaviour of storing program state in RAM just beyond the end of the program.

+I learned to care about memory allocation.

 I remember learning about pointers and how to allocate memory with malloc, to stick records of arbitrary-length strings into a struct so I could sort them by latitude and longitude.

+I learned about how data strutures are laid out in memory.

 I understood that Erlang didn't have to copy data between processes, even though it was "strictly message-passing", because everything was immutable.
 I'm not sure that the utility of immutable data structures really sank in until I read about Clojure's in 2009.
 Who'd have thought that learning about CouchDB in 2013 would just make me smile and nod?

-But first&hellip;
+I learned some neat stuff that other people were doing.

+Then I agreed to write a book chapter, and in trying to write a binary tree algorithm that mutated the tree in place, I got frustrated with how complicated things were getting.

+I learned that it's easier to reason about things that don't change.

+So starts the story. ``:)``

 What does it do?